AndySantisteban/AndySantisteban/README.md

 # Hi developers and recruiters 👋

-I am a 👦💻 Frontend developer specialized in Web Development, eager to partiticpate in ambitious projects and new challenges.
+I am a 👦💻 Web Development, eager to partiticpate in ambitious projects and new challenges.

 I like coding 💻 and software development 💻.

 I am a better developer thanks to my professional background at university and the self-taught education I had, thanks to that I have the ability to give the resolution of your problems.

-🔭 I am currently a frontend developer at First Automation.
+🔭 I am currently a frontend, backend & DevOps developer.

 🤝 I'm looking to collaborate on great projects!